anilkk/52days-commercetools-challenge/src/graphql-ts-sdk/create-new-customer-graphql-ts-sdk/create-new-customer-graphql-ts-sdk.md

 console.log('Create a new customer using GraphQL and TypeScript SDK');
 ```

-Nodejs dependencies are already installed as part of [Getting started with TypeScript SDK and GraphQL](../getting-started-with-graphql-ts-sdk/getting-started.md).Back at the command line, run the program using the following command:
+Nodejs dependencies `@commercetools/sdk-client`, `@commercetools/sdk-middleware-auth`,`@commercetools/sdk-middleware-http`, `@commercetools/typescript-sdk`, and `dotenv` are already installed as part of [Getting started with TypeScript SDK and GraphQL](../getting-started-with-graphql-ts-sdk/getting-started.md) tutorial.
+Back at the command line, run the program using the following command:
 ```
 $ node customer.js
 Create a new customer using GraphQL and TypeScript SDK
 ```
 If you see the same output as above, we’re ready to start.

-### Create a API client
+### Create an API client
-- assumption already done the getting started guide
+You already have API client from the [Getting started with TypeScript SDK and GraphQL](../getting-started-with-graphql-ts-sdk/getting-started.md) tutorial on `project.js` file.

 Re-open `customer.js` and add the following code:
 ```js